News

 Diving Services on Icicle River

-AUS provided diving services on the Icicle River near Leavenworth, Washington.
+AUS provided commercial diving services on the Icicle River near Leavenworth, Washington.
 AUS’ efforts are part of the Ecology’s Office of Columbia River and Chelan County aimed at water conservation.
-These efforts include improvements of water conservation, groundwater augmentation, fish passage, habitat improvements and Tribal Fishery Enhancements.
-AUS assisted with the Supersack installation, pump installation, and
+These efforts include improving water conservation, groundwater augmentation, fish passage, habitat improvements and Tribal Fishery Enhancements.
+AUS provided diving services for the Supersack installation, pump

 Mixed Gas Diving at Hungry Horse Dam